camunda/camunda-docs/versioned_docs/version-8.1/self-managed/platform-deployment/helm-kubernetes/guides/air-gapped-installation.md

   ...
 ```

-Afterwards, you can deploy Camunda Platform using Helm and the custom values file.
+Afterwards, you can deploy Camunda using Helm and the custom values file.

 ```
 helm install my-camunda-platform camunda/camunda-platform -f values.yaml